zlatozar/study-paip/ch10/Readme.md

 		       (remq item (rest list))
 		       list))))
 ```

-Think twice! **What happen if recursive call returns the same list(no elements are
+Think twice! **What happen if recursive call returns the same list(no elements areremoved)?**

-removed)?** Let's change code a little bit:
+Let's change code a little bit:
 ```cl
 (defun reuse-cons (x y x-y)
   "Return (cons X Y), or reuse X-Y if it is equal to (cons X Y)"